Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Motion Planning for CAVs in Mixed Traffic with Model Predictive Control

+Next, we formulate an MPC problem with a control horizon of length $H \in \NN$.
+Let $t$ be the current time step and $\III_t = \{ t, \dots, t+H-1 \}$ be the set of all time steps in the control horizon at time step $t$.
 We can recast the simultaneous game between \CAV{1} and \HDV{2} presented above as a potential game \cite{marden2009cooperative}, the game in which all players minimize a single global function called the potential function.
-In potential game, a Nash equilibrium of the game can be found by minimizing the potential function.
+In the potential game, a Nash equilibrium can be found by minimizing the potential function.
 The potential function in this game at each time step $k$ is

 Therefore, we propose utilizing the cumulative sum of the potential function over the control horizon as the objective function in the MPC problem, which can be given by

 Hence, the MPC problem for motion planning of \CAV{1} is formulated as follows